 The focus on effective school leadership has elevated considerably since the U.S. Department of Education made improving educator effectiveness the single most important eligibility criterion for states that are seeking grants under the federal Race to the Top program.
 This program, a $4.35 billion fund created under the American Recovery and Reinvestment Act of 2009, is the largest competitive education grant program in history.
 To increase the chances of winning federal funds to reform education, states are re-examining their teacher and leader policies.

-As states face historic budget gaps, the need to invest in cost-effective ways to improve teaching and learning is crucial.
-More than ever, states need to develop and implement comprehensive strategies to ensure today’s leaders have the skills, knowledge and support required to guide the transformation of schools and raise achievement for all students.
+As states face historic budget gaps and acute state and federal accountability requirements to dramatically increase student achievement, the need to invest in cost-effective ways to improve teaching and learning is imperative.
+More than ever, states need to develop and use comprehensive strategies to ensure today’s leaders have the skills, knowledge and support required to guide the transformation of schools and raise achievement for all students.

-Lawmakers have responded by crafting legislation and policy to recruit, prepare and support high-quality school leaders.
-At least 22 states enacted 39 laws to support school leader initiatives during the 2008 legislative sessions.
+Lawmakers have responded by crafting legislation and policy to recruit, prepare, support and retain effective school leaders.
+At least 23 states enacted 43 laws to support school leader initiatives during the 2009 legislative sessions.
+The laws address:

 - Roles, responsibilities and authority;

 - Data systems; and

 This publication is the third annual report featuring state legislative efforts to support school leaders and provides a snapshot of legislation.
 It is not intended to focus on all areas of state-level activity, including the role of the governor, chief state school officer or state and local school boards.
 Included again this year are examples of fiscal appropriations to provide a more complete picture of how states are strengthening school leader initiatives.